Skip to main content

 Provide biometrics if required

-Most applicants must provide fingerprints and photo at a designated collection point.
-Fee: $85 CAD.
+Most applicants must give fingerprints and a photo at a designated collection point.
+The biometrics fee is $85 per person ($170 maximum per family).

 6